Online retailers are coming after every single brick-and-mortar retailer.

 Speed is becoming the currency of marketers and retailers.

-Watson Analytics goes further to note each and every image used and how well it resulted in conversions on the web, in email, social media – you name it.
+Watson Analytics further notes every image used and how well it resulted in conversions on the web, in email, social media – you name it.
 It leads to higher satisfaction and higher engagement with the content.

-Marketers and online retailers are obsessed with such things because cognitive is in its infancy.
-There’s just no telling how many additional connections Watson can make from seemingly unconnected-to-the-naked-eye data.
+Marketers and online retailers are obsessed with such things because cognitive computing in retail is in its infancy.
+There’s no telling how many additional connections Watson can make from seemingly unconnected-to-the-naked-eye data.

-Because 80% of the data businesses have is what is called dark data.
-It’s there, but no one knows how to get value out of it – except Watson and a few upstart competitors.
+The data is there, but no one knows how to get value from it – except Watson and a few upstart competitors.

 I don’t think so.